dl1683/irys-stateful-swarms/README.md

 **The highest all-pass rate on the Legal Agent Benchmark at $4.64/task.** On all 2,010 tasks in the [Harvey Legal Agent Benchmark (LAB) v1.0](https://github.com/harveyai/harvey-labs) — 27 legal practice areas — irys-stateful-swarms achieves **32.5% strict all-pass** and **91.44% criteria macro** at **$4.64/task**, exceeding every published result including Harvey's own post-trained [Tenet model](https://www.harvey.ai/blog/post-training-update-harvey-tenet) (19.7%) and all frontier model baselines — with no fine-tuning, no custom training data, and no domain-specific scaffolding.
 See [benchmark comparison](#benchmark-comparison), [verification](#verification), and [benchmark context](#context).

+PS: We use Gemini 3.5 Flash Lite as a judge because it's intelligent, cheap, and really good with rate limits, letting us work faster.
+We have done evals to ensure that the model is in agreement with other judges.
+You're free to rescore the entire run with the judge you choose if you disagree with our judge choice

 ### At a glance

 ![Harvey LAB — All-Pass Rate](assets/lab_allpass_rate.png)